jasonacox/tuyapower/README.md

 ## Tuya Device Scan Tool

-The function `tuyapower.scan()` will listen to your local network and identify Tuya devices broadcasting their IP, Device ID, Key and Version and will print that and their stats to stdout.
+The function `tuyapower.scan()` will listen to your local network and identify Tuya devices broadcasting their IP, Device ID, Product Key (not the Local KEY) and protocol Version.
+It will print the list of devices and for 3.1 protocol devices that don't require local KEY, it will display their energy stats.
 This can help you get a list of compatible devices on your network.
-The `tuyapower.deviceScan()` function returns all found devices and their stats (via dictionary result).
+The `tuyapower.deviceScan()` function returns all found devices and their stats via a dictionary result.

 You can run the scanner from the command line using this: